hinamurme/forloop/README.md

-This is python programs using forloop
+This is python programs using whileloop